SKKU-SecLab/MiningPerturbation/README.md

 - **Splitting** is to break a packet into several smaller packets.
 Given a sequence of packets for either TCP or UDP traffic, an attacker assembles the packets and then splits them into 𝑘 packets again.
 - **Obfuscation proxy** is to use a network proxy server obfuscating the distribution of packet sizes and timing among packets.
 Check out obfs4 (https://github.com/Yawning/obfs4) which is used in our experiment

+## Adversarial Perturbation Results
+The result of the attack can be checked in the following file.
+Adversarial_Perturbation_Results.ipynb

 ## Contact
 If you experience any issues, you can ask for help by contacting us at kiho@skku.edu